 Every love story is unique, and so should be your wedding ceremony.
 Whether you prefer a Humanist, Secular or Non-denominational service, the aim is to fully meet your expectations and reflect your personalities and beliefs.

-Having a destination wedding anywhere in the world, means you’ll have to eventually get married abroad, but that’s not always possible, or easy… or maybe in the budget!
-So a Symbolic Ceremony is the perfect solution to that!
-You can take care of all the legal paperwork formalities at home and opt for a more heartfelt, romantic celebration of your union elsewhere; or you can get legally married here in Italy, signing the papers at the local City Hall one or two days previous to your wedding date and celebrate your special day with a meaningful personalized service.
-What really matters is how you feel in that very moment, when you hold hands and pledge your love to each other – it can’t get more real than that.
+Having a destination wedding anywhere in the world, means you’ll have to eventually get married abroad, but that’s not always possible, or easy… or maybe, in the budget!
+And that’s where a symbolic ceremony (or Celebrant-led ceremony) comes in.
+You can take care of all the legal paperwork formalities at home and opt for a heartfelt, romantic celebration of your union elsewhere; or, you can get legally married here in Italy by signing the papers at a local City Hall (one or two days previous to your wedding date) and celebrate your special day with a meaningful personalized service.
+What really matters is how you feel in that very moment, when you hold hands with your partner and pledge your love to each other – and believe me, it can’t get more real than that.

 - A Humanist Ceremony – is a celebration of life, representing people who do not belong to any religion, but believe in taking responsability for their actions and base their ethics on the goals of human welfare, happiness and fulfillment; find out more about Humanism -> here!

 So now that you know what type of ceremony you’re going for, all you need is someone able to reorder your thoughts, incorporate all the elements, think about what’s missing and schedule everything with the musicians, photographers (and eventually your wedding planners), giving you advice when needed and being ready to cope with the unexpected.
-And – what’s most important – perform your ceremony with enthusiasm and excitement.
+And – what’s most important – perform your ceremony professionally, with enthusiasm and excitement.